kirillrdy/dotfles-old/vim/bundle/YouCompleteMe/README.md

     with `.dylib` on a Mac).
 Again, this flag would be used _instead of_ the other flags.

-5. [Complete this step ONLY if you care about semantic completion support for C-family languages.
-Otherwise it's not neccessary.]

-    **Copy the libclang library file into the `YouCompleteMe/python` folder.**
-    The library file is `libclang.so` on Linux and `libclang.dylib` on Mac.

-    We'll assume you downloaded a binary distribution of LLVM+Clang from llvm.org in step 3 and that you extracted the archive file to folder `~/ycm_temp/llvm_root_dir` (with `bin`, `lib`, `include` etc. folders right inside that folder).

-    We'll also assume you installed YCM with Vundle.
-That means that the top-level YCM directory is in `~/.vim/bundle/YouCompleteMe`.

-    On Linux, run: `cp ~/ycm_temp/llvm_root_dir/lib/libclang.so ~/.vim/bundle/YouCompleteMe/python`

-    On Mac, run: `cp ~/ycm_temp/llvm_root_dir/lib/libclang.dylib ~/.vim/bundle/YouCompleteMe/python`

-    **DO NOT FORGET THIS STEP**.
-If you forget to copy over `libclang.so` version 3.2 into the `YouCompleteMe/python` folder then YCM _will not work_ if you selected C-family support during YCM compilation.
+    Running the `make` command will also place the `libclang.[so|dylib]` in the `YouCompleteMe/python` folder for you if you compiled with clang support (it needs to be there for YCM to work).

 That's it.
 You're done.
-Refer to the User Guide section on how to use YCM.
+Refer to the _User Guide_ section on how to use YCM.
 Don't forget that if you want the C-family semantic completion engine to work, you will need to provide the compilation flags for your project to YCM.
 It's all in the User Guide.

 YCM comes with sane defaults for its options, but you still may want to take a look at what's available for configuration.
 There are a few interesting options